 The art of piano tuning.

-I’m a first generation piano tuner / technician who has developed extensive ear training since I was a young boy.
-I’ve learned piano tuning is not just about understanding mathematics and pitch frequencies, using electronic devices, or listening to beating patterns each string makes when lined up with another.
-It’s really about the feeling a piano gives you on where it wants to be tuned.
+I’m a first generation piano tuner / technician with extensive ear training.
+Over the last 20 years, I’ve learned tuning is not just about understanding mathematics and pitch frequencies but more about the feeling each piano tells you where it wants to be tuned.

 Temperature, humidity, & pitch.

-The best way to keep a piano in tune longer is to control humidity.
-If you’ll notice the two graphs above, the first one shows the larger swings in humidity and temperature.
-Since Connecticut summers typically have higher humidity (brought in from the ocean wind), you can see a direct correlation between high temperatures and high humidity.
-Yet, you’ll also notice in early January of 2023, the temperature is still high from home heating but the humidity dropped down from lack of air humidity.
+The best way to keep a piano in tune longer is to control humidity at 42% daily.
+Since Connecticut summers typically have higher humidity (brought in from the coastal air), you can see a direct correlation between high temperatures and high humidity.
+Yet, you’ll also notice in early January of 2023, the inside temperature is still high from home heating but the humidity dropped down from lack of air humidity.

 Dry air drops the string tension due to the reduction in the curvature (called the “crown”) of the soundboard, thus dropping the piano’s pitch, or lowering it below A440.